Omnifinity/OpenVR-Tracking-Example/README.md

-What is this?
+#  What is this?
-Simple example of how to start a background process for listening to HTC Vive tracking data
+A rapid and simple example of how to start a background process for listening to HTC Vive Lighthouse tracking data.

-Who made it?
-Peter Thor
+Compiled using Visual Studio 2013.
+Please adapt as suitable.

-How do I use it?
+##  How do I use it?
 1. Start up Steam VR
-2. Start the example - it launches as a background application
+2. Compile and start the example - it launches as a background application

-Troubleshooting:
+##  Troubleshooting:

-Problem:	Unable to init VR runtime: Hmd Not Found (108)
+*Unable to init VR runtime: Hmd Not Found (108)*

 Solution: Attach the HMD to the computer

-Problem:	"Unable to init VR runtime: Not starting vrserver for background app (121)"
+*Unable to init VR runtime: Not starting vrserver for background app (121)*

 Solution: Start Steam VR